Cruciate disease in dogs and cats

 Causes of cruciate disease

 The causes of cruciate disease are only partly understood.
-Most commonly in dogs, it appears that cruciate disease occurs as a result of damage to the cranial cruciate ligament or surrounding structures, such as:
+Most commonly in dogs, it appears that cruciate disease occurs from damage to the cranial cruciate ligament or surrounding structures, such as:

 - Acute cruciate ligament injury, resulting from a twisting injury to the knee joint, for example by slipping, twisting, falling or jumping off furniture.